jaymcgavren/jaymcgavren.github.io/_posts/2023-05-13-the-legend-of-zelda-tears-of-the-kingdom-notes.markdown

 Dishes sell for more than their raw ingredients.
 Dishes made with twice as many ingredients sell for (a bit) more than twice as much.

+Capturing horses may be integrated into the main game, but it's still basically a minigame.
+And it has difficulty parameters.
+More powerful horses move around more, requiring careful timing on an approach.
+They turn more, meaning their field of view shifts more, sometimes requiring multiple changes in approach angle.

 ## Exploration